WinPopup

 Message sent successfully with WinPopup running on Windows 98

-It is worth noting here that the recipient also needs to have WinPopup running in order to receive messages successfully.
+It is worth noting here that the recipient also needs to have WinPopup running in order to read messages successfully.
 I found this tool only a few days ago and I already find this tool to be very useful for communicating with other users of Windows systems.

 Comments | #windows | #networking | #technology